hpe-dev-incubator/hpe-dev-portal/content/blog/accessing-hpe-data-fabric-s3-storage-from-spring-boot-s3-micro-service-deployed-in-k3s-cluster.md

 1. K3S cluster must be accessible.
 Note down the control plan node details.
 This information is required to deploy the Spring Boot application.

 2. Access the HPE Data Fabric Object Store service UI running on port 9000.
-For example URL  - https://FQDN:9000/ .
+For example URL  - https://<Fully Qualified Domain Name>:9000/ .
 Note down the access key and secret key.
-Default access key and secret key is “minioadmin” and “minioadmin” respectively.
 It is advised to change the default values.

 3. Java 11 , Apache Maven 3.8+ , Docker Client.